How To Add A Link Section To WordPress

 Before the release of WordPress v3.5, Links were a core feature of WordPress.
 This tutorial shows you how to restore this feature to your site …

-Adding WordPress Sidebar LinksAs you continue to discover more about using WordPress, you may occasionally come across references to the term blogroll.
+Adding WordPress Sidebar LinksAs you learn more about WordPress, you may occasionally come across something called a blogroll.

-A blogroll is a list of links pointing to other websites or pages that display on your sidebar menu.
+WordPress refers to a list of hyperlinks pointing to other sites or web pages that display on your sidebar section as a blogroll.

 According to official WordPress documentation